The Fraser Institute is Deliberately Misleading Canadians About the Way Our Country Works. Voters Deserve Better.

 It’s also the case that Canada, under the PCs and Brian Mulroney and under the Liberals, continually led international efforts to fight for emissions reductions - agreements which were opposed and delayed by both the NDP and Conservatives, in and out of government.Canada has an opportunity to serve the world with its energy and resources and, in doing so, benefit our allies and improve both world energy security and the environment.
 But the federal government doesn’t see it that way.
 How else could one explain the latest singling out of Canada’s oil and gas sector through an arbitrary cap on greenhouse gas emissions, even though the sector only represents 26 per cent of Canada’s total GHG emissions?
 Even if Canada eliminated all greenhouse gas emissions expected from the oil and gas sector in 2030, the reduction would equal only 0.004 per cent of global emissions while imposing huge costs.

-If so, the does the weight of $45-billion mean that is the total from 2024 to 2050? $1.8-billion a year for the next 26 years?
+Does the “weight” of $45-billion mean that is the total from 2024 to 2050? $1.8-billion a year for the next 26 years?

 However, opposing energy efficiency on the basis of cost is a classic “false economy,” because the short term savings in having a house that’s not well insulated is that it will cost you much more in energy bills.
 Building all new houses to that standard means that over time, we’ll be able to run houses at much lower cost.